mavryk-network/LIGO/gitlab-pages/docs/contributors/big-picture/back-end.md

 Michelson stack `(12 :: foo)`.
 It has been simplified for multiple
 reasons: Having a simple model reduces its number of points of failure.
 Having a simple model makes optimising it easier.
-We submitted a change to the Tezos’ protocol that actually makes it more efficient.
+We submitted a change to the Mavryk’ protocol that actually makes it more efficient.